 Summarizing, the distribution $f$ defined by

-is solution to granular equation \eqref{homo2} for all times as soon as the function $g$ is solution to drift/collision equation \eqref{drift}.
+is solution to the granular gases equation \eqref{homo2} for all times as soon as the function $g$ is solution to drift-collision equation \eqref{drift}.
 Conversely, if $f$ is solution to \eqref{homo2}, one can associate a solution $g$ to rescaled equation \eqref{drift} by setting

 Note that the inverse $V^{-1}$ of $V$ is well defined, by the discussion above.